 Most traders pick a flow scanner based on a YouTube review or a friend's recommendation.
 That works until you realize you're paying $149/month to stare at 8,000 unfiltered signals per day with no way to separate institutional conviction from market maker hedging.

-What to Look for in an Options Flow Scanner
+What Makes a Good Options Flow Scanner

 Before comparing platforms, these are the five criteria that separate useful scanners from expensive noise machines: